MeltwaterArchive/storyplayer/modules/form/expectsForm.md

 _expectsForm()_ allows you to test a specific form inside the currently loaded HTML.
 Use these tests to prove that your story can continue.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FormExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsForm_.

 ## Behaviour And Return Codes